CUBigDataClass/connor.fun-WebServer/README.md

 ### Testing

 Unit tests?
 Who needs them?
 The quick and dirty way to test is to open the console in your favorite non-Microsoft browser and run `var evtSource = new EventSource("http://<server-host-ip-address>:<server-host-port>", {} );`.
-If you don't see any errors, then it's working.
+Then run `evtSource.addEventListener("message", (e) => console.log(e.data))`.
+If you don't see any errors, and you eventually see data, then it's working.